Lifting tropical intersections: Geometry over valuation rings of rank 1

-Suppose $\cX_K$ has positive dimension $d$, and let $W$ be a closed subset properly contained in $\cX_K$.
-Let $f$ be a regular function on $\cX$ that vanishes at $x$, but not on any component of $W \cup \cX_k$, and let $\cD \subset \cX$ be the principal subscheme cut out by $f$.
+Suppose now $d>0$, and note that this implies that $x$ is not the generic point of any component of $\cX_k$.
+Let $W$ be a closed subset properly contained in $\cX_K$; by affineness, we can choose a regular function $f$ on $\cX$ that vanishes at $x$, but not on any component of $W \cup \cX_k$.
+Then let $\cD \subset \cX$ be the principal subscheme cut out by $f$.
 Passing to a smaller neighborhood of $x$, if necessary, we may assume every component of $\cD$ contains $x$.
-By Proposition~\ref{prop:krull}, some component $\cZ$ of $\cD$ meets the generic fiber, and hence $\cZ_K$ has dimension $d-1$.
-By induction, $\cZ_K$ contains a closed point $x'$ specializing to $x$, and not contained in $W$.
-In particular, $x$ has lifts in complement of any closed subset, and hence the set of all of its lifts is dense in $\cX_K$. \end{proof}
+By Proposition~\ref{prop:krull}, some component $\cZ$ of $\cD$ meets the generic fiber, and hence $\dim \cZ_K - \trdeg k(x)/k = d-1$.
+By induction, $\cZ_K$ contains a point $x'$ specializing to $x$, not contained in $W$, and with $\trdeg k(x')/K=\trdeg k(x)/k$.
+We conclude the desired statement. \end{proof}

+\begin{rem} For the initial degeneration of a closed subscheme of a torus $T$ over $K$ associated to a weight vector $w \in N_G$, in the special case where $x$ is closed, Theorem~\ref{thm:closed-pts} says that every point in $X_w(k)$ lifts to a point in $X(K)$, and the set of such lifts is Zariski dense.
+In particular, the theorem gives an algebraic proof of surjectivity of tropicalization, along the lines suggested by Speyer and Sturmfels in \cite{SpeyerSturmfels04}, as well as a proof of the density of tropical fibers stated as Theorem~4.1 and Corollary~4.2 in \cite{tropicalfibers}.
+A gap in the proof of the former paper is explained in a footnote on the first page of the latter.
+The proof of Theorem~4.1 in the latter also contains a serious error, discovered by W. Buczynska and F. Sottile, which is explained and corrected in \cite{TropicalFibers-Correction}. \end{rem}

+\begin{rem} When applied to non-closed points, Theorem~\ref{thm:closed-pts} says that every closed subvariety of $X_w$ is a component of the special fiber of the closure in $\cX^w$ of some closed subvariety of $X$.
+So, at least in this weak sense, every curve in $X_w$ lifts to a curve in $X$, every surface in $X_w$ lifts to a surface in $X$, and so on. \end{rem}